Dr. Léonore Hälg

 E-mail:

-Before joining EPG, Léonore has worked for external pageVerenumcall_made, an engineering consultancy on the energetic use of biomass.
-Previously, she worked as a junior researcher at the Lucerne University of Applied Sciences and interned with the Gas Analytics group of the external pageSwiss Federal Institute of Metrologycall_made (METAS) in Berne, with external pageSolarPrint Ltd.call_made in Dublin, a small firm specialized in dye-sensitized solar cells, and with external pageSulzer Chemtechcall_made in Winterthur.
-During her previous studies, she spent two semesters at the external pageUniversity of Helsinkicall_made and one semester at external pageUniversity College Dublincall_made.
+Before joining EPG, Léonore has worked for external pageVerenum, an engineering consultancy on the energetic use of biomass.
+Previously, she worked as a junior researcher at the Lucerne University of Applied Sciences and interned with the Gas Analytics group of the external pageSwiss Federal Institute of Metrology (METAS) in Berne, with external pageSolarPrint Ltd. in Dublin, a small firm specialized in dye-sensitized solar cells, and with external pageSulzer Chemtech in Winterthur.
+During her previous studies, she spent two semesters at the external pageUniversity of Helsinki and one semester at external pageUniversity College Dublin.

 Léonore likes to spend her free time in the mountains (cross-country and alpine skiing, hiking), teaching German to underprivileged people, listening to radio shows and reading about politics and history, learning languages, and occasionally supporting FC St. Gallen.